 Through its AB 8 program, the State of California co-funds the deployment of at least 100 hydrogen fueling stations to enable the launch of a consumer FCEV market.
 CARB provides annual evaluations of the status of deployment of fueling stations and FCEVs and analysis of needs for further development.
 CARB also coordinates with the California Energy Commission to annually report on the progress metrics of the Commission-led station funding program.
 In order to develop its recommendations for areas that require further hydrogen station development, CARB developed the California Hydrogen Infrastructure Tool (CHIT), a geospatial analysis tool built on publicly-vetted data and methodologies.

-In addition, CARB coordinates with stakeholders through the public-private California Fuel Cell Partnership (CaFCP).
-Since 1999, CaFCP has worked toward the goal of launching a successful FCEV and hydrogen fueling market within California, and has developed several vital products to support coordinated planning and to facilitate and enhance the FCEV customer experience.
+In addition, CARB coordinates with stakeholders through the Hydrogen Fuel Cell Partnership.
+The Hydrogen Fuel Cell Partnership (H2FCP) comes out of the California Fuel Cell Partnership (CaFCP).
+The CaFCP was formed in 1999 to launch a successful FCEV and hydrogen fueling market within California, and has developed several vital products to support coordinated planning and to facilitate and enhance the FCEV customer experience.
 In 2012, CaFCP published a road map describing a 68-station network that could enable the launch of a consumer FCEV market.
 In 2018, the group published a further vision to 1 million FCEVs and 1000 hydrogen fueling stations by 2030 in their revolution document.
-CaFCP maintains an up-to-date station map so customers can easily locate open retail stations and track progress on stations under construction.
-Customers are also able to view real-time fueling availability through the CaFCP-maintained Station Operational Status System (SOSS).
+Now as the H2FCP they continue to maintain an up-to-date station map so customers can easily locate open retail stations and track progress on stations under construction.
+Customers are also able to view real-time fueling availability through the Hydrogen Fuel Cell Partnership maintained Station Operational Status System (SOSS).

 Policy and Funding